Shütz History, Family Crest & Coats of Arms

 The surname Shütz was first found in the Rhineland valley, where this old family name became a prominent contributor to the development of the district from ancient times.
 Numerous family members bearing this name were prominent in social affairs.
 The family, as it spread throughout Germany, played a fundamental role in many regions as they emerged to form alliances with other families within the Feudal System.
 Chronicles first mention Johann Scuette of Luebeck in 1319 and Woelfel Schuetze of Eger in 1320.

-Important Dates for the Shütz family
+Early History of the Shütz family

 This web page shows only a small excerpt of our Shütz research.
 Another 250 words (18 lines of text) covering the years 1539, 1756, 1497, 1562, 1540, 1594, 1562, 1565, 1585, 1672, 1640, 1690, 1776 and 1847 are included under the topic Early Shütz History in all our PDF Extended History products and printed products wherever possible.